remiberthoz/imagej-live-kymographer/README.md

 your original data.
 Pixel width will correspond to spatial scale, while pixel height will correspond to frame interval.

+## Known bugs and missing features:

-## Missing features:
+### Missing features:
 - [ ] **Removal of ROIs** from the table is not supported yet.
 A possible way to implement this features is described by the author of TrackMate [on the image.sc forum](https://forum.image.sc/t/add-listener-to-resultstable/814/2).
+- [ ] RGB input is not supported.
+- [ ] When saving a kymograph annotation the temporal coordinates are saved, but the spatial ones are not.

+### Bugs:
 - [ ] Wide ROIs extending outside the image will have incorrect pixel values.
+- [ ] Polyline ROIs cannot be saved to the results table.
-- [ ] RGB input time-lapses raise an ImageJ error.
+- [ ] RGB input throws an error instead of a warning message.

 Contributions are welcome!